segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4/index.md

 ### Data taking a long time to appear in Google's reports

 Google may take [24-48 hours](https://support.google.com/analytics/answer/9333790)  to process data sent to Google Analytics.
 As a result, the Google Analytics user interface may not reflect the most current data.
 The Google Analytics [Realtime report](https://support.google.com/analytics/answer/9271392){:target="_blank"} displays activity on your site as it happens.

+### Google Optimize Support

+Google Optimize is not a supported feature with Segment's Google Analytics 4 Cloud destination.
+This destination operates in cloud-mode (sending events from Segment servers to Google Analytics using the Measurement Protocol API), preventing the required [Optimize SDK](https://support.google.com/optimize/answer/11287798?visit_id=637903946258690719-978290187&rd=1) snippet from loading on the page.